-The Earth Mother or The Good Mother Symbolic of fruition, abundance, and fertility, this character traditionally offers spiritual and emotional nourishment to those with whom she comes in contact.
-Often depicted in earth colors, has large breasts and hips symbolic of her childbearing capacities.
-The Temptress, Black Goddess, or Characterized by sensuous beauty, this woman is one to whom the protagonist is physically attracted and who ultimately brings about his downfall.
+The Earth Mother Symbolic of fruition, abundance, and fertility, this character traditionally offers spiritual and emotional or The Good nourishment to those with whom she comes in contact.
+Often depicted in earth colors, has large breasts and Mother hips symbolic of her childbearing capacities.
+The Temptress, Characterized by sensuous beauty, this woman is one to whom the protagonist is physically attracted and Black Goddess, or who ultimately brings about his downfall.
 May appear as a witch or vampire Siren White Goddess Good, beautiful maiden, usually blond, may make an ideal marriage partner; often has religious or intellectual overtones.
-The Unfaithful Wife A woman married to a man she sees as dull or distant and is attracted to more virile or interesting men.
-Star-Crossed Lovers Two characters engaged in a love affair fated to end tragically for one or both due to the disapproval of society, friends, family, or some tragic situation.
+The Unfaithful A woman married to a man she sees as dull or distant and is attracted to more virile or interesting men.
+Wife Star-Crossed Two characters engaged in a love affair fated to end tragically for one or both due to the disapproval of Lovers society, friends, family, or some tragic situation.